-D T. P. Cl.
-A. J Parents, carers and the general public.
+Parents, carers and the general public.
 Individual characteristics can have the potential to contribute towards violence and aggression, e.g. previous history, or the fact that the person is unknown and there is no available information to use as part of the risk assessment process.
 The employee who is lone working Factors which may increase or decrease the chances of violence and aggression occurring, e.g. their competence (level of training, experience, cultural awareness etc.), role (e.g. representing authority in enforcement work) and the things they might do (e.g. arriving late for a home visit) Interaction The interaction which takes place between school staff and parents, carers the general public, for example, enforcing rules, asking questions about family backgrounds, carrying valuable or personal items, home visits.
-The work Off School Sites environment For example; a home visit on another person's property, visiting rural areas that are without lighting, school trips etc. The table below provides further information about the work environment.
-On School Sites Lone working employees need to be able to raise the alarm in the event of an emergency.
-Where there is the potential for violence and aggression involving a client, both employees and visitors need to be able to move to a place of safety if a difficult situation arises, for example, exit the meeting room that you are working in.

-Origination Authorised by Policy Date Review Date Daga 2 of 0 VSU Exec Team May 2021 May 2024 Page 3 of 9
+Origination Authorised by Policy Date Review Date Dago 2 of 0 SFI Exec Team May 2021 May 2024 Page 3 of 9